hashkrish/se2001-notes/question_papers/22t3/endterm/set_1.md

 (b)

+### Explanation

+- The `while` loop reads the contents of `file1` and prints it to the stdout.
+- That is redirected to the file `file2`.
+- The `tee` command gets nothing in stdin, thus prints nothing to terminal, and writes nothing to `file3`.

 ---

 <div style="page-break-after: always;"></div>

 ## Question 9 (grep/regex) [6]

-Choose the regular expression to match with a string that contains at least a character repeated three times.
+Choose the regular expression to match with a string that contains at least a character repeated three times anywhere in the same line.
 Assume that the regular expression is using Extended Regular Expression Engine (ERE).

 (a) `...`